mek12/LOL-win-prediction/README.md

 ## Model Selection
 It was used
--Naive Bayes,
+- Naive Bayes,
--Logistic Regression
+- Logistic Regression
--KNN
+- KNN

 The best result was from Naive Bayes.